Design Your Customer Experience

 After you create a Trialforce template, it can’t be updated.
 Because the template is just a snapshot of your TSO at the time that the template was created, there’s no way to modify it.
 Fortunately, it’s easy to create a new template from an old one: just update your TSO with a new version of your package, data, or configuration and create a new template from it.

 Every time you create a new version of your app, install it into your TSO and create a new template.
 Otherwise, trials created from existing templates won’t have your bright shiny new features.

-Trialforce works with other Salesforce products like Communities and Einstein Analytics.
+Trialforce works with other Salesforce products like Experience Cloud sites and Tableau CRM.
 If your app uses them, you can set up a fully functional trial that shows them off.
 We don’t describe these products here—we mention them so that you can consider them when you build your customer experiences.

 The possibilities are endless.
 Anything you can fit into a Salesforce org can be part of the experience you provide with Trialforce.
 In the next unit, we show you how to share this experience with your prospective customers.